U.S. in dire straits

 Author: Ernie Dainow

-I was fascinated with mathematics at an early age.
-In university I became more interested in how people think and began graduate work in psychology.
-The possibilities of using computers to try to understand the brain by simulating learning and thinking became an exciting idea and I completed a Master’s degree in Artificial Intelligence in Computer Science.
-My interest in doing research shifted to an interest in building systems.
-I worked for 40+ years in the computer field, on large mainframe computers, then personal computers, doing software development for academic and scientific research, business and financial applications, data networks, hardware products and the Internet.
-After I retired I began writing to help people understand computers, software, smartphones and the Internet.
-You can download my free books from Apple iBooks, Google Play Books and from https://www.smashwords.com/profile/view/edainow
+In university the emerging field of using computers to understand the brain by simulating learning and thinking captivated me, culminating in a Master’s degree in Artificial Intelligence in Computer Science.
+My interests evolved from doing research to building systems.
+I worked on large mainframe computers, personal computers and network systems.
+My expertise spanned software development for academic and scientific research, business and financial applications, data communications, computer hardware products and the Internet.
+After retiring I began writing, sharing insights and interesting discoveries that are not widely known or understood outside of the computer field.
+You can download my free books from Apple Books, Google Play Books or https://www.smashwords.com/profile/view/edainow

 Leave a Reply